 After some weeks you will get your results by postal service.

 CELPIP is more a new era exam and as far as I know, it can only be taken in Canada (UPDATE: Philipinas and UEA available now).
 It evaluates you against Canadian English.
-It is done with a computer for written and oral part.
-Timing is done by section, this means you can go back and forward answering if the time allows you.
-Written part have exercises with multiple options and it allows you spelling corrector, wich it is good; you only focus on answering correctly.
+It is done with a computer.
+Timing is closely done by section, this means you can go back and forward answering if the time allows you.
+Written part have exercises with multiple options and it allows you spelling corrector, which it is good; you only focus on answering correctly.
 Exercises are more about reading and then answering questions about your understanding or filling blanks.
-Oral part is a little complicated, because you talk to a computer you may not feel confortable.
+Oral part is a little complicated because you talk to a computer you may not feel comfortable.
 The tricky part about the oral part is to keep speaking (use all the given time); I know this is something difficult for those like me that are very quiet.
-Oral exercises are about to describe paintings, to describe things that may happen based on a drawing, to complain by phone about a bad product or to gosip with a friend.
+Oral exercises are about to describe paintings, to describe things that may happen based on a drawing, to complain by phone about a bad product or to gossip with a friend.

 After a week you will get an email with your results, and weeks later a postal mail with your results in a hard copy.

-To pay for the IESTL, same as the exam, it is an old school process.
+To pay for the IETLS, same as the exam, it is an old school process.
 You need to call to an application center and you will get a form to fill.
-After that, you will need to fax a written autorization to charge your credit card (at least that was the way I did for the Algonquin College).
+After that, you will need to fax a written authorization to charge your credit card (at least that was the way I did for the Algonquin College).
 You will get later an exam confirmation with a special code you must bring the examination day.

 CELPIP is more modern, you can pay in the web page and get study material there as well.
-You will get a code as well, dont forget it it is the key of everything.
+You will get a code as well, don't forget it it is the key to everything.

-If you ask me, I think CELPIP is easier to do rather than IESTL.blog comments powered by Disqus
+If you ask me, I think CELPIP is easier to do rather than IETLS.blog comments powered by Disqus